 the storyboards which help the history of the castle come alive.

-playing in either of the two playgrounds after a long day of learning about the Victorians.
+playing in the two fun-filled playgrounds after a long day of learning about the Victorians.

 Running around the beautiful grounds and gardens.
 Just try not to get lost in the maze!

 learning lots about history.
-While there are no children-specific activities, the castle is very child-friendly, especially if your kids are at all interested in military history (and guns).
+While there are no children-specific activities, the castle is very child-friendly, especially if your kids are at all interested in military history.

 joining in on the family activities that will allow them to experience and see more of the castle.

 Castle Howard is a beautiful 18-century palace and the star of the 1981 TV serial and the 2008 film of Brideshead Revisited.
 The interiors repaired following a devastating fire in the 1940s are gorgeous – fancier than Buckingham palace dare I say!

 With 1000 acres of parkland, kids can explore the Walled Rose Garden, feed the resident peacocks and land the little train which is pulled by a tractor to the lake.
 During the summer families can boat on the lake.
 Inside, it is still a family home, but visitors can still access a lot of the rooms.
 All kinds of family events take place throughout the year.